j-hw-wong/SWEPT/README.md

 3) The inference analysis to constrain the w0-wa Dark Energy Equation of State parameters from the measured 3x2pt data vector - handled by the inference_analysis/ package

+Each of these folders come with relevant READMEs in the file structure to give a walkthrough on how to run the simulation/analysis.

+A description and demonstration of this code run fully from end to end is also presented in '_Euclid:_Optimising tomographic binning for 3x2pt power spectrum constraints on dark energy,' Wong+24 (in review).

 This code is designed to run on a laptop/desktop, so is generally serial in nature.
-Code for parallel use at greater resolution on HPC is under construction.
+Code for parallel use at greater resolution on HPC cluster is under construction/available on request.

-Catalogue simulation packaged into catalogue_sim, Pseudo-Cl measurement packaged into pcl_measurement, and Gaussian likelihood analysis packaged in inference_analysis, with relevant READMEs.

 Please contact jonathan.wong@manchester.ac.uk